open-edge-insights/ts-kapacitor/README.md

     ```

     ### Note:
-    1. By default, go_classifier is configured.
+    1. By default, go_classifier and rfc_classifier is configured.

     2. Mention the TICK script udf function same as configured in the Kapacitor config file.
        For example, UDF Node in the TICK script